orasari/mydnd/README.md

-# Getting Started with Create React App and Redux

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.
+# MyDND by Mina Stankovic

+This project is a drag-and-drop React application built with Create React App, leveraging Redux Toolkit for state management, and incorporating @dnd-kit and react-beautiful-dnd for drag-and-drop functionality.

+## Key Features

+`Drag-and-Drop Support:` Powered by @dnd-kit/core and react-beautiful-dnd for intuitive interactions.

+`State Management:` Redux Toolkit for managing application state, with support for persistence using redux-persist.

+`TypeScript Integration:` Strongly typed development using TypeScript.

+`Styling: Styled-components` for modular and reusable styling.

+`Linting and Formatting:` ESLint and Prettier for consistent code quality.

+`Responsive Design:` Fully responsive for various screen sizes.

 ## Available Scripts